 Set the scene for a memorable evening at one of the most notably romantic, fine dining spots in Las Vegas.
-Floor-to-ceiling windows showcase Eiffel Tower’s stunning surroundings and neighboring water show.
-Your Eiffel Tower Restaurant experience is intended to evoke the same amorous feeling of traveling to the Paris, France landmark.
-The restaurant sits more than 100 feet above the bustling action on the Strip and is located one story under the Eiffel Tower Experience deck.
+Floor-to-ceiling windows showcase the restaurant's stunning surroundings and neighboring water show.
+Your Eiffel Tower Restaurant experience is intended to evoke the same romantic feeling of traveling to the Paris, France landmark.
+The restaurant sits more than 100 feet above the bustling action on the Strip and is located one story under the Eiffel Tower Experience observation deck.

-The critically acclaimed food is as insatiable as the views, so sink into a cozy booth or window-side banquette.
-The food presentation is a feast for the eyes in more ways than one.
-Chef J. Joho’s menu is a carefully curated list of French gems, such as crepes with artichokes and roasted tomato coulis, and Foie Gras Torchon with duck prosciutto, fig and brioche.
+The critically acclaimed food is as amazing as the views, so sink into a cozy booth or window-side banquette.
+The food presentation is a feast for the eyes as well as the stomach.
+Chef J. Joho’s menu is a carefully curated list of French gems, such as crepes with artichokes and roasted tomato coulis, and foie gras torchon with duck prosciutto, fig and brioche.

-An excellent choice for Sunday brunching (11 a.m. to 2 p.m.), visit the Eiffel Tower Restaurant to imbibe bottomless Nicholas Feuillette champagne or nosh on Eggs Benedict.
+An excellent choice for Sunday brunching (11 a.m. to 3 p.m.), visit the Eiffel Tower Restaurant to imbibe Nicholas Feuillette Champagne or nosh on eggs Benedict.

 What to Eat at this Fine Dining Restaurant: